Palikadude/Halcyon/readme.txt

 If you helped in some way and aren't listed here (probably because I forgot, sorry!) please let me know.

 Special thanks:
-borzoiteeth - for inspiring the game in the first place Sky Temple - For helping me figure out base Explorer's behavior for some cutscenes and functions
+NeoGeoThomas - For putting the trailer together borzoiteeth - for inspiring the game in the first place SkyTemple - For helping me figure out base Explorer's behavior for some cutscenes and functions